xansec/picoCTF/infra_remote/README.md

-# Production Environment
+# Remote Infrastructure

-This directory contains an automated way of deploying the picoCTF platform to Amazon Web Services (AWS) for a public event.
-Before attempting to use this configuration we strongly recommend you familiarize yourself with the provided [Development Environment][dev] and supporting local development [Vagrantfile][v].
+This directory contains an automated way of deploying the picoCTF platform to a remote cloud provider.
+Before attempting to use this configuration we strongly recommend you familiarize yourself with the provided [local infrastructure][il].

-This production environment provisions and configures the same two machine (`web` and `shell`), but instead of using `Vagrant` uses `terraform` to create the necessary "hardware" on AWS.
+This remote infrastructure provisions and configures the same two machine (`web` and `shell`), but uses `terraform`, not `vagrant`, to create the necessary "hardware" on AWS.
 Aside from this change in how the machines are created all of the [ansible][a] automation remains the same.

-[dev]:../env_dev
+This configuration is intended to serve as a demonstration of a simple remote deployment.
+Similar to the local infrastructure it automates account creation, challenge loading, and starting an event.
+To this it adds automated SSL/TLS certificates and shows how you can securely integrate secret storage with our automation.
+Minor modification would make it suitable for running a remote testing or production environment for a public event.
+Additionally you could update the terraform configuration to switch to an alternate cloud provider.

-[v]:../Vagrantfile
+[il]:../infra_local
 [a]:../ansible

 ## Assumptions